 How to access Aid and Attendance for veteran spouses

-What’s often referred to as “Aid and Attendance” can be used for home care, assisted living facilities, and other long term care expenses.
+What’s often referred to as “Aid and Attendance” is offered through the VHA.
+This benefit is an additional amount that can be added to a survivor's pension or compensation payment to be used for home care, assisted living facilities, and other long term care expenses.
 Aid and Attendance covers the cost of help with activities of daily living such as dressing, bathing, etc.

 Surviving spouse eligibility for Aid and Attendance

 If the veteran is deceased, the surviving spouse may be eligible for Aid and Attendance as long as the veteran met the military guidelines and the spouse meets the medical and net worth guidelines.
 A surviving spouse must also have been married to the veteran at the time of the veteran’s death and married for at least one year.
 In most circumstances, the spouse is only eligible if he/she has not remarried.

 In order to qualify for the Aid and Attendance benefit, the veteran must have served in active duty for at least ninety (90) days in one of the armed forces.
 This would be the Marines, Army, Navy, Air Force or the Coast Guard.
 If the veteran was in the Reserves, and did not serve active duty during a wartime, he/she will not qualify.

 Another requirement is that the military veteran must have served at least one day during a period of war.
 This is one of the key requirements that can make one ineligible.
 While wartime service is required, combat duty, overseas service or a disability incurred during service is NOT required.
 (Gulf war veterans are required to have two years of active duty or the full period for which they were called for active duty.)

 Getting help with the VA Aid and Attendance application